 However, it doesn’t have to be like this, as there are several tricks for getting budget flights in Patagonia.

 Firstly, budget airline carriers are paving the way for inexpensive flights.
 I tend to compare prices on Skyscanner and then book directly with the airlines themselves.
 These include:

 - Jetsmart: Chile’s answer to Easyjet, they started in 2017 and offer flights as cheap as $12,000 CLP ($19 USD) from Santiago to Punta Arenas.
 However, they have fewer flights than other carriers and you have to pay an additional fee (normally only around $10,000 CLP ($15.5 USD)) to add hold luggage.

 - Sky Airline: Chile’s second cheapest airline, they have more regular departures than Jetsmart but are slightly more expensive.
 You can choose fares with hold luggage included, for a fee.
 Flights from Santiago to Punta Arenas cost from $25,000 CLP ($39 USD).

-- Fly Bondi: One of Argentina’s two low-cost airline, they started in early 2018 and currently only offer flights between Buenos Aires and Bariloche, from $70 USD.
+- Fly Bondi: One of Argentina’s two low-cost airlines, they started in early 2018 and currently only offer flights between Buenos Aires and Bariloche, from $70 USD.

 Secondly, plan in advance.
 As is often the case with flights, finding that sweet spot when prices are lowest is the best way to grab a budget flight.
 A mobile app that I’ve been increasingly using to achieve just this is Hopper.